-The nonprofit sector is unique, not a lesser version of the for-profit sector.
+The nonprofit sector is unique and not a lesser version of the for-profit sector.
 Providing products and services in the nonprofit sector requires specific skills.

 - Providers who consider nonprofits a target sector should invest in building the necessary nonprofit expertise across their internal teams.
 Be transparent if this experience is not in-house. - Providers without the necessary nonprofit experience should discount their services or pay nonprofit clients to compensate organizations for their time educating the provider.
-A nonprofit should not pay both for implementation and educating the software provider.
+A nonprofit should not pay both for implementation and educating the software provider. - Recognize that the nonprofit sector is not a monolith.
+Different organizations, mission areas, and constituencies will have different data and technology requirements, priorities, and support needs.

-Implementation Process
+Implementation processes